tillitis/tillitis-key1/doc/system_description/software.md

 ## Introduction

-The Tillitis Key has two modes of operation; firmware/loader mode and application mode.
+The TKey has two modes of operation; firmware/loader mode and application mode.
 The firmware mode has the responsibility of receiving, measuring, loading, and starting the application.